adaanene/MERN/project_3.md

     If every thing goes well, you should see "Server running on port 5000" in your terminal

-    *Comments: I had an error that there was a program running on port 5000, so I used the code `npx kill-port 5000` to kill the program
+    *Comments: I had the error that there was a program running on port 5000, so I used the code `npx kill-port 5000` to kill that program

     ![error_port](./images/error_port_in_use.png)